Can London's Cereal Killer Cafe provide the killer cereal?

 "I think a lot of kids when they were younger used to do that themselves so they basically designed a whole range of 'cocktails' that mix them up and take advantage of the toppings we have as well," Jules Prentice, who works at the cafe, said before demonstrating how to make a "Chocopottamus" cocktail.

-The cafe offers popular British, American and international cereals, including some that are hard to source, like an Oreo-flavoured product from South Korea.
+The cafe offers popular British, American and international cereals, including some that are hard to source, like an Oreo-flavored product from South Korea.

-And Gary's own favourite?
-Marshmallow-flavoured Rice Krispies, he said, adding that he always has 30 or 40 boxes of it at home.
+And Gary's own favorite?
+Marshmallow-flavored Rice Krispies, he said, adding that he always has 30 or 40 boxes of it at home.

 (Writing by Michael Roddy; Editing by Mark Heinrich)